corydunnlab/SequenceBouncer/Old_versions/README_1_19.txt

 Acknowledgements:

 Funding received from the Sigrid Jusélius Foundation contributed to the development of this software.
-The author thanks Ed Davis, Oregon State University, for suggestions.

 ----